Art Direction . Rebranding / Logo Design

 Holding a plethora of degrees in ecology, teaching, pharmacology and biochemistry from the likes of Harvard, Georgetown and MIT it is safe to say Bridget Malloy is an expert in all things science.
 Though her resume is rather intimidating, her personality is quite the opposite.
 Bridget and her company carry a very fun, vibrant energy which needed to be reflected across the look and messaging of her company.
 The scope of work completed for “Bridget’s Botanicals” encompasses a rebrand, trade-show banner, website and package design for her extensive line of products.

 At first we were planning on building out two separate websites for Bridget's Botanicals.
 The first being an e-commerce site to sell her line of products and the second geared around the educational aspect with classes and retreats.
-It didn't take long to align the two into one robust site.
+The decision to align the two into one robust site did not take long.

 After an ample amount of time spent looking at competitor's within the holistic, natural health industry it was clear that simplicity and open space were the trend to emulate.
 Bridget had a bit more of a vibrant vision for the UI design with heavy emphasis in color and "pop".
 It was somewhat of a process finding the symbiosis but ultimately I feel that we achieved it.